 Step 6: Applying for Flight School

 After finding a flight school which is more flexible and fits for you the next step is to apply for that flight school.
-For the Applying you have to fill the application from it depends upon the flight school.
+For Applying you have to fill the application from it depends upon the flight school.
 Performa of the application may vary on different flight school.
-Some of the application proforma are simple, you do not have to give much information about yourself, But most of them are very lengthier.
+Some of the application proforma are simple, you do not have to give much information about yourself, but most of them are very lengthier.
 You have to provide lots of information and also attach some documents for verification.

 For the Non-US citizens, this process is taking so much time because they have been performing a background check and also you have to acquire a visa.
-They will also ask for the Identification card like a passport or any other ID card’s and pilot certificates.
+They will also ask for the Identification card like a passport or any other ID card and pilot certificates.
 At last, they will ask to submit an application fee for the flight school.

 Step 7: Additional Requirements for Indian Applicants

 For the Students who are non-Us resident, to take the admission in the flight schools in the US you have to provide a few additional details to start the training.
-These are the requirements you have to fulfill:
+These are the requirements you have to fulfil:

 Proof Of Health/Accident Insurance: You have to obtain insurance when you taking admission in the flight school of united states.
 You have to show these listed proofs to get the training in flight school: